GrafiteInc/Builder/README.md

 ##### After these few steps you have the following tools at your fingertips:

-## CRUD
+## CrudMaker
-The CRUD commands build a CRUD for a table with unit tests!
+The CrudMaker commands build a CRUD for a table with unit tests!
 Use the table-crud for tables that already exist.
 ```php
 php artisan crudmaker:new {name or snake_names} {--api} {--ui=bootstrap|semantic} {--serviceOnly} {--withFacade} {--migration} {--schema=} {--relationships=}
 php artisan crudmaker:table {name or snake_names} {--api} {--ui=bootstrap|semantic} {--serviceOnly} {--withFacade}